The Broadcasters Guide to HD vs SD Streaming for Live Video

 The difference between HD and SD videos is the resolution that each streams at, and therefore, the potential quality a video can reach.

-Let’s take a closer look at the specs for each SD and HD streaming to give you a more concrete explanation for the difference between the two.
+Let’s take a closer look at the specs for each SD and HD streaming to give you a more concrete explanation of the difference between the two.

 What is SD Streaming?